 Cape Town is one of the most beautiful cities in the world, nestled between mountain, forest, and sea.
 It offers world-class sundowner spots, scenic drives, and some of the most breath-taking vistas you’ll ever see.
 Not even the locals get tired of these views.

 Here are some of our favourite scenic spots in and around Cape Town, for the next time you want to feast your eyes.

 Blouberg without a doubt offers the best views of Table Mountain in town.
-Its two main beaches, Big Bay and Little Bay Bay, are pristine and over the ocean are beautiful views of Table Mountain, the City Bowl and Robben Island. he wind can be pretty epic but locals use it to their advantage; this is the centre for kitesurfing and windsurfing in Cape Town.
+Its two main beaches, Big Bay and Little Bay, are pristine and over the ocean are beautiful views of Table Mountain, the City Bowl and Robben Island.
+The wind can be pretty epic, but locals use it to their advantage; this is the center for kitesurfing and windsurfing in Cape Town.
 Besides lounging on the beach, you can also enjoy an outdoor lunch at one of the many beachfront restaurants or bars.

 You’ll find the scenic Kirstenbosch Gardens on the slopes of Table Mountain.
 The gardens are gorgeous with a huge variety of indigenous plant life.
 Everywhere you look, no matter the time of year, something is in bloom.
 Take the canopy walkway, known as the Boomslang, which wind along the treetops above the garden.
 The views of the back of Table Mountain and the Cape Town suburbs are lovely.
 There are many trails, forest walks, and open lawns to explore, and a number of great restaurants.